Siddarth Kaul: Indian Premier League

 For the Indian Premier League's inaugural season, a number of members of the victorious India Under-19s team from the 2008 Under-19 Cricket World Cup and other specified youngsters were named as players to be drafted by teams in the Indian Premier League, whilst other youth players would have to be chosen to play for their local teams.
 Kaul was chosen by the Kolkata Knight Riders, based in Kolkata, West Bengal, and captained by Sourav Ganguly.

 Sunrisers Hyderabad bid for him in the 2016 season, but he was benched for that season.
-2017 saw the skiddy pacer shooting into limelight for his 16 wickets in 10 games playing for SRH.
-He bowled some crucial overs for the David Warner led team and was an ideal foil to Bhuvneshwar Kumar.
+2017 saw the skiddy pacer shooting into the limelight for his 16 wickets in 10 games playing for SRH.
+He bowled some crucial overs for the David Warner-led team and was an ideal foil to Bhuvneshwar Kumar.
 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.
 He also had a successful 2018 season being a crucial cog in the bowling Attack of SRH that took them to their 2nd finals.
 In February 2022, he was bought by the Royal Challengers Bangalore in the auction for the 2022 Indian Premier League tournament.

+In 2023, Kaul was again retained by the Royal Challengers Bangalore at a base cost of 75 Lacs.
+Before the 2024 edition of the Indian Premier League, he was released by the Royal Challengers Bangalore, and was unsold at the auction.